 Our outpatient flu clinic is only for the administration of the flu vaccine.
 Our staff cannot address other issues at the Outpatient Flu Clinic.
 If you have other questions or issues, please call us or e-mail us to schedule an appointment with your physician.

 The “Flu vaccine only” visit does not require a copay.
 However, if any other problems are addressed at this visit, this visit will require a copay as required by your insurance policy.

 If you have new insurance, please let us know ahead of time.
 Otherwise, you will be responsible for the cost of the flu vaccine.

-For the 2018-19 flu season, the American Academy of Pediatrics recommends that all children 6 months of age and older be immunized with any flu vaccine appropriate for age.
+For the 2020-21 flu season, the American Academy of Pediatrics recommends that all children 6 months of age and older be immunized with any flu vaccine appropriate for age.
 There is no change in recommendations from the 2019-20 season.

-As many of you may know, FluMist was not recommended as a vaccination for infants and children for the 2016-17 and 2017-18 flu seasons because of its lack of effectiveness, discovered with use after the 2016 flu season.
-The manufacturer of FluMist, MedImmune, has changed to a new strain for the 2018 Flumist vaccine that they thought would be more effective.
-In February, the CDC Advisory Committee on Immunization Practices reviewed the MedImmune data on vaccine effectiveness and voted to reintroduce FluMist as an option for the 2018-’19 season.
-However, the data on whether or not it will be effective are not definitive.
+FluMist, the live attenuated nasal flu vaccine, was not recommended for use for infants and children for the 2016-17 and 2017-18 flu seasons because of its lack of effectiveness, discovered after the 2016 flu season.
+The manufacturer of FluMist, MedImmune, therefore changed to a new strain for the 2018 Flumist vaccine that they thought would be more effective.
+In February 2018, the CDC Advisory Committee on Immunization Practices reviewed the MedImmune data on the vaccine’s effectiveness and voted to reintroduce FluMist as an option for the 2018-’19 season.

 For more information, read this article on the American Academy of Pediatrics (AAP) site: